Prospective Students

 7. TTP Prerequisite listing

-Send prerequisite listing to TTP Graduate Program Coordinator at jrlewis@ucdavis.edu AFTER you have submitted your online application (Prerequisite Frequently Asked Questions) Also, please provide this information in the Prior Coursework section of your online application.
-If you have deficiencies in any of these areas, you will need to complete them in your first year of study.
+Send prerequisite listing to the TTP Graduate Program Coordinator (listed below) AFTER submitting the online application (Prerequisite Frequently Asked Questions).
+Please provide this information in the Prior Coursework section of the online application.
+If the applicant has deficiencies in any of these areas, they will need to complete them in the first year of study.

 • Calculus – two quarters, one semester, or equivalent content (UCD: MAT 16A and 16B)